DataDog/hiring-engineers/answers.md

 ## About Datadog

-The preface comes here...
+Datadog is a Cloud Monitoring as a Service company that lets you monitor any stack and app at any scale.
+Started as an Infrastructure Monitoring Service, Datadog quickly became a full-stack Monitoring provider trusted by many thousands of customers worldwide.
+Today the company has 1000+ employees and offers best in class Infrastructure and [Application Performance Monitoring](https://www.datadoghq.com/product/apm/) and products such as Log Management and [Security Monitoring](https://www.datadoghq.com/blog/announcing-security-monitoring/).

 ## Prerequisites and Environment Setup

 In the following you will be walked through a number of steps that help you get familiar with Datadog.
 We will set up a new Ubuntu VM instance on your local machine (Host) and install the Datadog Agent on it.
-The DD Agent will be able to collect useful Infrastructure metrics and APM data.
+The Datadog Agent will be able to collect useful Infrastructure metrics and APM data.

 Be prepared to learn a lot about Infrastructure Monitoring, Application Performance Monitoring and Data Visualization along the way.
 Ready?
 Let's start!